If you've ever passed a kidney stone, you know that kidney stone pain can be intense.

 Most people who get kidney stones don't drink enough water.
 Staying hydrated will help stop kidney stones from forming and will also help flush out small stones.

-Kidney stone risk factors
+Kidney stones risk factors

 Dehydration (not drinking enough fluids) is the main risk factor for getting kidney stones.
-Other risk factors include:

-- Any blockage in your urinary tract.
+- Having a blockage in your urinary tract.

 - Having had kidney stones before.

-- Taking certain medicines.
-Calcium-based antacids can raise your risk of getting kidney stones.
+- Taking certain medicines — Calcium-based antacids can raise your risk of getting kidney stones.
 So can diuretics, which are drugs that help rid your body of water.

 You may also be at higher risk for kidney stones if you have: